 But others were pointing to the inherent artistic flaw in detective series: the lack of character development, and the consequent danger of repetition.
 ‘With Hanaud, as with other established detectives, mannerisms grow tedious,’ complained the Manchester Guardian.
 ‘Is there no English idiom which he will not malapropose?
 It is doubtless commercially sound to maintain an established detective in constant practice; commerce and art seem still to be an ill-assorted couple.’

 From Christie onwards, writers who specialized in detective fiction made a virtue of this.
 The very familiarity of the central figures became the selling point, while the other characters existed merely as servants of the plot.
-With Mason, a non-genre writer for whom crime was merely a lucrative sideline, this was more troublesome.
+With Mason, a non-genre writer for whom crime was merely an occasional – and lucrative – sideline, this was more troublesome.
 The repetition does eventually become intrusive.

 ‘Mr Mason’s figures “won’t be chessmen” in another sense,’ read that Times review.
 ‘They insist upon being human beings, not mere pawns in a mystery tale.’
 But you can sense that Mason doesn’t feel entirely comfortable with the constraints of the format.